b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 8 (Crime Incidence Scene Processing).md

 – Computer-stored records
 • Electronic data that a person creates and saves on a computer, such as a spreadsheet or word processing document.

+• Computer and digitally stored records must be shown to be authentic and trustworthy
+– So that it can be admitted into evidence

+• Computer-generated records are considered authentic if the program that created the output is functioning correctly.
+I.e. No bugs
+– Usually considered an exception to hearsay rule

+• Collecting evidence according to the proper steps of evidence control helps ensure that the computer evidence is authentic

+• When attorneys challenge digital evidence
+– Often they raise the issue of whether computer-generated records were altered or damaged